Table of Contents

 Corso Umberto is THE main street that crosses the whole center of Taormina.
 Flanked on both sides by a succession of luxury stores, clothing, jewelry, souvenirs, it is easy to understand why it has been nicknamed “Saint Tropez Sicilian“.

 A must-see in Taormina is the Isola Bella.
-And in my opinion, you can’t miss it.
-It is a small cove simply sublime with its pebble beach and its crystal clear waters.
-On the spot, many activities are offered to you (Kayak, jet ski, Diving, Boat trip).
+In my opinion, you can’t miss it.
+It is a small cove simply sublime with its pebble beach and crystal clear waters.
+On the spot, many activities are offered (Kayak, jet ski, Diving, Boat trip).

 My travel tip in Taormina 👍